MoustafaShaaban/Advanced_Django_Blog/README.md

 * All users can read or search for the posts on the blog.

+* Added a GraphQL used to query all available posts.
+Served on (http://127.0.0.1:8000/graphql/) url path

 * Authenticated users can:

     * Create, Read, Update and Delete (CRUD) blog posts on the website.